grapkos/grapcore/README.md

 ### FAQ
 1. Do I require any framework for this resource to work properly?
      - No, you do not.
 This resource is STANDALONE.
+       - Second nested list item
+       -
 2. Can you add more featrues?
      - If any suggestion comes to your mind, feel free to contact me on Discord (`@grapkos`)
+       - Maybe, I will add these features later.

+#### Disclaimer
+This is just a collection of simple LUA scripts combined in one resource.
+I definitely did not write all this code.